Marko-Obradovic/azure-notes/azure-notes.md

 Network traffic is also impacted based on geography.
 For example, it’s cheaper to move info within Europe than to from Europe to Asia.

 Billing zones are a factor in determining the cost of some Azure services.
+> Billing zones are geographical groupings of Azure regions used to determine the cost of outbound data transfers from Azure data centers.

 Bandwidth refers to data moving in and out of Azure datacenters.

 Some inbound data transfers (data going into Azure datacenters) are free.

 For outbound data transfers (data leaving Azure datacenters), data transfer pricing is based on zones.

-A zone is a geographical grouping of Azure regions for billing purposes.

 #### 5. Subscription type
 Some Azure subscription types also include usage allowances, which affect costs.